Rex Neame: Early life

 Neame was born at Faversham in Kent into the Neame family which operated the Shepherd Neame brewery in the town.
 He was educated at prep school at Hindhead in Hampshire before going on to Harrow School where he captained the cricket team in 1954 and 1955 and was Head Boy in his final year.
 He captained England at schoolboy level in both cricket and rugby union and was considered a talented sportsman and described as the "leading all-rounder" in school cricket in 1955.

 Cricket career

-Neame made his Kent debut in 1956 and played occasionally for the side as an amateur when he could find the time to be away from the family business.
+Neame made his Kent debut in 1956 and played occasionally for the team as an amateur when he could find the time to be away from the family business.
 He made a total of 10 first-class appearances, including four for Kent.
 He played more regularly for the county Second XI and won his Second XI cap in 1956.

 Work life

-In 1959 Neame took over the day to day management of Shepherd Neame's Queen Court Farm at Ospringe and in 1961 was appointed to the brewery's board.
+In 1959 Neame took over the day-to-day management of Shepherd Neame's Queen Court Farm at Ospringe and in 1961 was appointed to the brewery's board.
 He left the company in 1967 after his contract was not renewed and worked at Bulmers and Marston's breweries before running a hotel near Kinlochbervie in Sutherland.